 - Asset Allocation and Picking Mutual Funds is Easy: You can build a diversified investment portfolio with just a couple of mutual funds, and you don’t need to know the difference between a value and growth fund, what an emerging market is, or what REIT means.
-We will look at all of these things, and more, but if your eyes glaze over when we start talking about an actively managed micro cap value fund, don’t sweat it.
+We will look at all of these things, and more, but if your eyes glaze over when we start talking about an actively managed micro-cap value fund, don’t sweat it.
 We will cover the easy way to build a diversified portfolio.

 - Asset Allocation is Not an Exact Science: There is no one right asset allocation.
-There are some general guidelines that most investing professionals agree on, but within those guidelines, there are a lot of sound options.
+There are some general guidelines that most investment professionals agree on, but within those guidelines, there are a lot of sound options.
 We’ll discuss those options throughout this series.

 - I am Not an Investment Professional: I’ve read and studied a lot on asset allocation and invested for about 15 years, but I am NOT an investment professional, nor am I providing investment advice.
 You need to make your own decisions, and if you want investment advice, seek guidance from a professional.

 With that said, here is the Table of Contents for this series: